Angela Vautour

 Angela Vautour (born April 10, 1960) is a former Canadian politician, who represented the electoral district of Beauséjour—Petitcodiac in the House of Commons of Canada from 1997 to 2000.

 Vautour was elected in the 1997 election as a New Democrat, as part of a Maritime breakthrough for the party.

 On September 27, 1999, Vautour crossed the floor to join the Progressive Conservative caucus.
 She stood for election as a PC candidate in the 2000 election, but was defeated by Liberal candidate Dominic LeBlanc.
 In 2004, she ran for the newly formed Conservative Party of Canada, but again was defeated.

+In 2023, she spoke out against rent increases.